paulsinclair51/briteTest/docs/LiteTest_Test_Internal_Guide.md

 ## Preface

-This document is intended for LiteTest users and contributors who .
+This document is intended for contributors who .

 For a list of other LiteTest documents and the LiteTest repository layout, see the LiteTest Documentation Guide (`LiteTest_Documentation_Guide.md`).